jmiramont/collab-benchmark-template/README.md

 ```

-A more convenient and interactive way to do this interactively is by using ```poetry```, for example:
+A more convenient and interactive way to do this interactively is by using ```poetry```, for instance:

 ```bash
 poetry add numpy